Best of Both Worlds Tour

 Best of Both Worlds Tour was the debut concert tour by American singer Miley Cyrus.
-The tour was held in support of the double-disc album Hannah Montana 2: Meet Miley Cyrus (2007), which consisted of the soundtrack to Hannah Montana's second season and her debut studio album.
+The tour was held in support of the double-disc Hannah Montana 2: Meet Miley Cyrus (2007), which consisted of the soundtrack to Hannah Montana's second season and her debut studio album.
 It initiated in October 2007 and concluded in January 2008, visiting cities in the United States and Canada.
 The tour was promoted by AEG Live and Buena Vista Concerts.
 Labelmates the Jonas Brothers, Aly & AJ, and Everlife each served as opening act during the tour.
 One dollar from each ticket sold was donated to the City of Hope National Medical Center, an organization devoted to the fight against cancer.
 The Best of Both Worlds Tour raised over US $2 million for the organization.

 The Best of Both Worlds Tour was created by Kenny Ortega and Michael Cotten to be video intensive and was meant to differentiate Cyrus from Hannah Montana as a performer.
 The show had Cyrus performing first under character, as Hannah Montana.
 She then performed a duet with the opening act, which continued performing an interlude of songs.
 For the latter half of the duet, a body double was used to facilitate the transition from Hannah Montana to herself.
 Videos online caused many fans to become outraged and question whether Cyrus lip-synched on the tour.
 Her representatives later issued a statement that denied the allegations and stated the reasons for the body double's usage.
 The fast-paced concert had six segments, divided equally between each persona.

 The tour received generally positive responses from critics, some who complimented Cyrus' vocal skills and onstage presence and preferred the Hannah Montana set over Cyrus'.
 The tour was commercially successful, grossing over $54 million.
 At the 2008 Billboard Touring Awards, it won the "Breakthrough Artist" award.
-Furthermore, tickets sold extremely quickly and were found in secondary markets.
-Ticket scalping became so extensive it garnered much media attention and lawsuits were filed against MileyWorld, Cyrus' official fan club, and ticket brokers.

 A three-dimensional film, Hannah Montana and Miley Cyrus: Best of Both Worlds Concert, was released to American cinema in February 2008.
 The film received an overwhelming commercial response, grossing a total of $70.6 million worldwide and setting numerous records, including once being the highest-grossing concert film of all time.
 Critical response was generally positive to mixed.
 When televised for the first time on Disney Channel, Hannah Montana & Miley Cyrus: Best of Both Worlds Concert was watched by over 5.9 million viewers.
 A live album was released as a soundtrack for the film, Best of Both Worlds Concert, with recordings from the same concerts was released in March 2008.